 If you’ve come here hunting for me, I am delighted.
 If you haven’t and just stumbled upon my blog looking for some insights on travel, I’d say ‘Thank You’ for stopping by!

 A full-time features writer and lifestyle journalist since past ten years, I’ve always had a knack for writing.
-You may have come across my features in various publications (both print and digital) like DNA, Mid Day, The Times of India, iDiva, Times Life!, Bombay Times, bookmyshow.com and happytrips.com.
-Honestly, travel writing was never my motto in life until I took a trip to Krabi with my girlfriends and realised how badly I was wanting to explore the unknown – the world beyond the walls of Mumbai.
-I actually came back filling up the void I was constantly feeling in my life.
-I travelled to a couple of destinations post that and started sensing the urge to pen down my suitcase stories.
+You may have come across my features in various publications (both print and digital) like DNA, Mid Day, Travel + Leisure, Lightfoot Travel (Singapore-based Magazine) and The Times of India.
+Honestly, travel writing was never my motto in life until I took a trip to Krabi with my girlfriends and realised how badly I was wanting to explore the unknown – the world beyond the walls of the bustling city of Mumbai.
+As I started travelling more often, I felt the strong urge to pen down my suitcase stories.
 That’s how Soul-searching Journeys was born!

 > Travelling gave me a lot of one-on-one time with myself, in a way an opportunity for deep introspection.
 It helped me know my likes and dislikes and thus intensified my relationship with myself.